Best Diet for Spring Peeper

 Spring Peeper Nutritional Profile

 The Spring Peeper has specific dietary requirements shaped by its Very Small (0.75-1.5 in) build and vocal temperament.
 With a typical lifespan of 3-4 years, long-term nutritional planning is essential to maximize quality of life.
 As a tiny amphibian, Spring Peeper has a fast metabolism requiring calorie-dense food in small, frequent portions.
 Hypoglycemia is a real risk, so never skip meals.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Spring Peeper to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Spring Peeper to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Spring Peeper